Lazer-1/lazer-1.github.io/content/blog/how-jettons-work-on-ton-with-sharding-in-mind-part-1/index.md

 The first line of the function starts with [`slice_empty?()`](https://docs.ton.org/develop/func/cookbook#how-to-determine-if-slice-is-empty).

-This returns true if there is at least one bit of data or one ref (if you want to check if slice only has data and NOT refs, use `slice_data_empty`).
+This returns false if there is at least one bit of data or one ref (if you want to check if slice only has data and NOT refs, use `slice_data_empty`).

 Because we don't want to process empty message body, we immediately return.